Skip to main content

 Plasmids for ARF Superfamily Research

-The ARF (ADP-ribosylation factor) family of regulatory GTPases have long been characterized as members of the RAS superfamily, though recently have been argued to form their own superfamily (Klinger, et al 2016 PMID: 26893300).
+The ARF (ADP-ribosylation factor) family of regulatory GTPases have long been characterized as members of the RAS superfamily, though now have been argued to form their own superfamily (Klinger, et al., 2016).
 Though best known for their roles as regulators of membrane traffic, they also play critical roles at cilia, centrosomes, the plasma membrane, lipid droplets, the nucleus, and mitochondria.
 The activity of GTPases is regulated both upstream (by GEFs, guanine nucleotide exchange factors), and downstream (by GAPs, GTPase activating proteins, which also serve effector roles).
 A compatible GEF, GTPase, and GAP set is referred to as a minimal triad, with each component involved in GTPase signaling activity.

 Browse ARF GTPase Plasmids by Gene